usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-2.rst

 Step 4: Create Entrypoint Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We will create an entrypoint that accepts a parameter, allowing us to change the sample size without changing the code.
+You will create an entrypoint that accepts a parameter, allowing you to change the sample size without changing the code.

 1. Navigate to **Entrypoints** and click **Create Entrypoint**.
 2. Name it ``sample_normal_ep``.